cocos/cocos-docs/en/getting-started/basics/editor-panels/scene.md

 ![scene-panel](../index/scene.png)

-**Scene editor** is the core working area of content creation.
+**Scene** is the core working area of content creation.
 You will use it to choose and place the scene image, character, special effet, UI and other game elements.
-In this working area, you can select and use **transform tool** to change the node's attributes like position, rotation, scale and size.
+In this working area, you can select and use **transform tool** to change the node's properties like position, rotation, scale and size.
 Here you can also preview WYSIWYG scene effect.

 ## View Introduction